 Framework for legislation or regulation on debt and equity offerings

-To conduct a debt or equity offering (whether primary or secondary), a securities registration statement (SRS), mainly consisting of information about the securities being offered and about the issuer, must be filed with the director-general of the relevant LFB, unless the offering constitutes a 'private placement' that is exempt from disclosure obligations (private placement exemption).
+To conduct a debt or equity offering (whether primary or secondary), a securities registration statement (SRS), mainly consisting of information about the securities being offered and about the issuer, must be filed with the director-general of the relevant LFB, unless the offering constitutes a private placement that is exempt from disclosure obligations (private placement exemption).

-Two major private placement exemptions are the small-number exemption (which may be available when solicitations are made to no more than 49 investors in Japan) and the professional investors exemption (which may be available when solicitations are made only to qualified institutional investors (QIIs) or specified investors defined in the FIEA).
+Two major private placement exemptions are the small-number exemption (which may be available when solicitations are made to no more than 49 investors in Japan) and the professional investor exemption (which may be available when solicitations are made only to qualified institutional investors (QIIs) or specified investors defined in the FIEA).
 Detailed conditions for each exemption differ depending on the type of security being offered.

-Once a company has filed an SRS with the LFB as described above, it becomes subject to continuous disclosure obligations and must file annual securities reports, semi-annual or quarterly reports and extraordinary reports with the LFB, as all listed companies in Japan must do.
+Once a company has filed an SRS with the LFB as described above, it becomes subject to continuous disclosure obligations and must file annual securities reports, semi-annual or quarterly reports, and extraordinary reports with the LFB, as all listed companies in Japan must do.

 Recent developments in regulations

-Fair disclosure rules
+Amendments to the disclosure rules

 Curtailing settlement risks

-In addition to the above, the Bank of Japan is preparing for the adoption of a risk free rate (RFR), namely the Tokyo Overnight Average Rate (TONA), which is an uncollateralised overnight call rate.
+In addition to the above, the Bank of Japan is preparing for the adoption of a risk-free rate (RFR), namely the Tokyo Overnight Average Rate (TONA), which is an uncollateralised overnight call rate.
 Although some other countries are considering a transition from interbank offered rates, such as LIBOR to RFRs, Japan pursues the multiple rate approach recommended in the FSB Report – TIBOR+ and TONA – which means that TONA will not replace TIBOR.
 The RFR is intended to be used as an alternative to TIBOR+ as it is stable, easy to understand and already widely used in the wholesale derivative markets.
 The Bank of Japan will continue the discussion of planning for the best practice of TONA to be established by the end of 2021.

 ii Developments affecting derivatives, securitisations and other structured products